His life had become increasingly isolated. ibid.

 NASEEM, ZAHID: Faking It: Tears of a Crime TV -

-He’s half naked and he’s locked in a flat from the inside that doesn’t belong to him and Christina’s body is in the bedroom next door. ibid.
+He’s half-naked and he’s locked in a flat from the inside that doesn’t belong to him, and Christina’s body is in the bedroom next door.
+So he’s got some pretty big eplaining to do, hasn’t he? ibid.
+Kerry

 The man was Zahid Naseem, a 47-year-old father of two, who lived 60 miles away in Buckinghamshire. ibid.